jaapwalhout/data.table-tutorial-uros2018/README.md

 ### Contents:
  - Slides (as pdf)
  - Data & data generation R scripts (if necessary)
- - Excersise files (as R script files)
+ - Exercise files (as R script files)

 ### Background knowledge:
  - Participants are expected to be able to solve (simple) data manipulation tasks with base R and/or tidyverse-packages.
 Familiarity with SQL is useful, but not necessary.